Student Newsletter for THE DOJANG

 Tuition

-Tuition is due by Sunday, April 20 for May training.
+Tuition is due by Friday, June 20 for July training.
 Thank you for remembering the tuition total of $110.00 including tax and for being on time.
 There is a $10 late fee for tuition received after the 20th.
 If you are not a TRC member, please set up AutoPay through your bank – it is quick and easy to do!
 Please ask BuKwanJangNim Marie if you need more information.

 New Students